Pavan-Gunda/scene-1-ansible-/README.md

 # Ansible Wireguard

-A simple ansible playbook to install [Wireguard](https://www.wireguard.com/) VPN / sercure overlay network.
+A simple ansible playbook to install and Configure Wireguard Kubernetes Cluster

-## Todo
- - Add support for OS other then Debian
- - Use python-netaddr to generate private Ips

 ## Requirements

  - Ansible 2.4 (or newer) installed on the machine that will run Ansible commands.
- - Jinja

 ## Install
 You must configure the inventory file in inventory/hosts.ini